Miguel Álvarez (football manager, born 1982)

 Miguel Álvarez Sánchez (born 27 November 1982) is a Spanish football manager and official.
-He is a video analyst with Saudi club Al-Ettifaq.
+He has been the sporting director of SK Dynamo České Budějovice since April 2026.

 Early life

 He moved with his family from Spain to Germany at a young age.
 He is a native of Ourense, Spain.

 Career

 In 2014, he was appointed manager of Saudi Arabian side Al Nassr.
 He helped the club win the league.

 In 2022, he was appointed manager of Uzbekistani side Surkhon.
 He has written a book and worked as an analyst for an Argentine radio station.

 Personal life

 He has been married.
 He has two daughters.